ibm-cloud-docs/vpc/terraform.md

 Before you begin, make sure that you have the required access to create and work with VPC resources.

 1. Follow the [Terraform on {{site.data.keyword.cloud}} getting started tutorial](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started) to install the Terraform CLI and configure the {{site.data.keyword.cloud}} Provider plug-in for Terraform.
 The plug-in abstracts the {{site.data.keyword.cloud}} APIs that are used to provision, update, or delete VPC service instances and resources.
 2. Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create a {{site.data.keyword.vpc_full}} and associated resources by using HashiCorp Configuration Language (HCL).
+In this file, you add the configuration to create an {{site.data.keyword.vpc_full}} and associated resources by using HashiCorp Configuration Language (HCL).
 For more information, see [Provisioning infrastructure with Terraform](/docs/solution-tutorials?topic=solution-tutorials-vpc-app-deploy#vpc-app-deploy-terraform) and [Terraform documentation](https://developer.hashicorp.com/terraform/language){: external}.

    The following example creates a VPC, a subnet in the `us-south-1` zone, an SSH key, a virtual network interface, and a virtual server instance with boot volume encryption and two network attachments.
 For other supported regions, see [Regions and endpoints](/docs/vpc?topic=vpc-service-endpoints-for-vpc).